 By Brendan Pierson

-Shkreli, born in Brooklyn to Albanian immigrant parents, became known as the "Pharma Bro" in September 2015 after founding Turing Pharmaceuticals, buying the anti-parasitic drug Daraprim and raising its price by 5,000 percent to $750 per pill.
+The Brooklyn-born entrepreneur became known as the "Pharma Bro" in September 2015 after founding Turing Pharmaceuticals, buying the anti-parasitic drug Daraprim and raising its price by 5,000 percent to $750 per pill.
 Shkreli was indicted for the unrelated securities fraud charges in December 2015.

 A jury in August found Shkreli guilty of defrauding investors in two hedge funds he ran, MSMB Capital and MSMB Healthcare, by sending them fake account statements and concealing huge losses.
 He was also convicted of scheming to prop up the stock price of Retrophin, the drug company he founded in 2011.

 Brafman, noting that he was old enough to be Shkreli's father, said his client had not always been easy to work with.

 "There are times when I want to hug him and hold him and comfort him and there are times when I want to punch him in the face," Brafman said.

 Kasulis said Brafman was trying to portray Shkreli as "a child."